marabelotti/KoebeRealizations.jl/README.md

     <img src="johnson_solid_73.png" width="200">
 </p>

-## Example 3: The Circle Packing
+## Visualizing the circle packing

+We can naturally associate to the realization a circle packing on the sphere by considering, for every vertex, the circle passing through the tangency points of the edges containing that vertex.

-Underneath, the algorithm to compute the realization computes a particular circle packing.
-This can be visualized as follows:
+This can be visualized, together with its dual, as follows:

 ```julia
 using KoebeRealizations